fullstack-development/donat-pool-onchain/ErrorCodes.md

 309: Can't get time from infinite upper bound
 310: No reference inputs with current threadToken found
 311: More than one reference inputs with current threadToken found
+312: Impossible to extract PubKeyHash from script credentials

 ## Fundraising.Validator
 401: Fundraising datum change not expected while Donating